- Townsville: February

 Science and Engineering

-Recommended Study: At least one of Biology, Chemistry, Physics or Specialist Mathematics
+Recommended: at least one of Biology, Chemistry, Physics or Specialist Mathematics (Units 3/4,C)

 Minimum English language proficiency requirements

 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 1 – Schedule II of the JCU Admissions Policy.

 JCU students who have completed the first year of the BSc (including receiving a pass result in SC1109: Modelling Natural Systems-Advanced) and who have a GPA greater than 5.5 (excluding MA1020, CH1020 and PH1001) may apply to transfer to the Bachelor of Advanced Science.

 A maximum of 30 credit points may be taken at level 1.

 A minimum of 18 credit points of science subjects must be taken at level 3 or higher.